Hinduism: Vaidika Dharma

-Some have referred to Hinduism as the Vaidika dharma, bypassing the Tanttric revelations.
+Some have referred to Hinduism as the Vaidika dharma, bypassing the Tantric revelations.
 The word 'Vaidika' in Sanskrit means 'derived from or conformable to the Veda' or 'relating to the Veda'.
 Traditional scholars employed the terms Vaidika and Avaidika, those who accept the Vedas as a source of authoritative knowledge and those who do not, to differentiate various Indian schools from Jainism, Buddhism and Charvaka.
+According to P.T.
+Raju, heterodox traditions rejected the label 'Vaidika dharma' due to its association with Vedic sacrifices, but adopted the broader category of 'Aryadharma'.
 According to Klaus Klostermaier, the term Vaidika dharma is the earliest self-designation of Hinduism.
 According to Arvind Sharma, the historical evidence suggests that "the Hindus were referring to their religion by the term vaidika dharma or a variant thereof" by the 4th-century CE.
 According to Brian K. Smith, "[i]t is 'debatable at the very least' as to whether the term Vaidika Dharma cannot, with the proper concessions to historical, cultural, and ideological specificity, be comparable to and translated as 'Hinduism' or 'Hindu religion'."

 Whatever the case, many Hindu religious sources see persons or groups which they consider as non-Vedic (and which reject Vedic varṇāśrama – 'caste and life stage' orthodoxy) as being heretics (pāṣaṇḍa/pākhaṇḍa).
 For example, the Bhāgavata Purāṇa considers Buddhists, Jains as well as some Shaiva groups like the Paśupatas and Kāpālins to be pāṣaṇḍas (heretics).